Gradius V: Plot

-In the year 8010, the planet Gradius is once again invaded by the alien Bacterians, who assemble a large-scale assault force to destroy its enemies.
+During year 8010, the planet Gradius is once again invaded by the alien Bacterians, who assemble a large-scale assault force to destroy its enemies.
 The Vic Viper T-301 and its unnamed pilot is deployed to rout the Bacterians.
 During the battle, a large Bacterian spacecraft comes out of a space-time warp and attempts a kamikaze attack on Gradius, but a second Vic Viper follows it and tells the pilot that they need to destroy the spacecraft's twin cores simultaneously.
 This is performed successfully, and the Vic Viper leaves to continue the offensive in other locations.

 Near the end of the game, the Vic Viper encounters a spacecraft in a Bacterian facility and is unable to destroy it.
 A study of the spacecraft reveals that it is exactly the same one that tried to smash into Gradius.
 Now realizing that the other Vic Viper's pilot was himself from the future, he activates a space-time portal and travels to the past in order to aid in its destruction alongside his past self.
 This time, the Bacterian core controlling the spacecraft speaks, revealing itself as a small part of a creature once called Venom (possibly Dr. Venom, a recurring antagonist of the Gradius series) and that the Bacterians will always return before dying.
 His mission done, the pilot flies the Vic Viper back to his present era.